 For a targeted method, the changed method parameters will be noted in the case file(s) for which the targeted method was used.
+Refer to Appendix 2 - Targeted GC/MS Methods for specific method parameters for targeted methods.

 Mass Spectrometry (MS)